 The American Urological Association (AUA) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The American Urological Association designates this live activity and enduring material for a maximum of 7.0 AMA PRA Category 1 Credits™.
-Physicians should only claim credit commensurate with the extent of their participation in the activity.
+The American Urological Association designates this live activity for a maximum of 7.25 AMA PRA Category 1 CreditsTM.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The AUA is not accredited to offer credit to participants who are not MDs or DOs.
 However, the AUA will issue documentation of participation that states that the activity was certified for AMA PRA Category 1 Credit™.

 It is the policy of the AUA to ensure that the content contained in this CME activity is valid, fair, balanced, scientifically rigorous and free of commercial bias.

 All persons in a position to control the content of an educational activity (i.e., activity planners, presenters, authors) participating in an educational activity provided by the AUA are required to disclose to the provider any relevant financial relationships with any commercial interest.
 The AUA must determine if the individual's relationships may influence the educational content and resolve any conflicts of interest prior to the commencement of the educational activity.
 The intent of this disclosure is not to prevent individuals with relevant financial relationships from participating, but rather to provide learners information with which they can make their own judgments.